 When executed well, Humor On Hold stands in dramatic contrast to the typically underwhelming on hold content that most companies provide.
 Using humor in the on hold channel is, in fact, a unique choice.
 So, callers may even interpret it as a thoughtful “gift” the company has chosen to give its customers.

 Susan Penman is the Sales Director for Town and Country Hotel in San Diego, a BusinessVoice client.
 She said, “We have people call us back and ask us to be put on hold because they want to share it with their friends.
 We love the humorous approach.”
-(Listen here.)
+(Listen below.)